muc111/OTRv4Plus/README.md

 I2P     : SAM bridge (unique destination per session)
 ==================================================
 ```

+See the [live demo](#live-demo--termux-on-android) above for the full session flow in Termux.

 Once connected, `/join #otr` and `/otr somenick` to start an encrypted session.
 The indicator shows security level: